agalue/OpenNMS-Ionic-UI/README.md

 * Searching capabilities for events, alarms, outages and notifications.
 * Ack, Unack, Clear or Escalate alarms, if the user has the appropriate permissions.
 * Visualize the nodes and its SNMP settings, IP interfaces, SNMP interfaces, Service Availability, Assets and Resources.
+* Visualize graphs using the available templates per resource type.
 * Set the node's location based on your device's current geo-location, or pick one from the map.
 * Visualize the Reginal Status Map (based on either alarms or outages, as it is available on Horizon 19.
 Older versions won't support this feature).
 * Configure SNMP Settings (if the user has the appropriate permissions).